Skinny Dip (novel): Plot summary

-Chaz's judgment deteriorates further with each passing day, and he erroneously concludes that his current mistress, Ricca, is the blackmailer's girlfriend and accomplice.
-At gunpoint, Chaz drives her out to the swamp at Loxahatchee where, in the dark, he fires at her.
+Chaz's judgment deteriorates even further, and he erroneously concludes that his current mistress, Ricca, is the blackmailer's girlfriend and accomplice.
+At gunpoint, he drives her out to the swamp at Loxahatchee where, in the dark, he fires at her.
 Though he only manages to wing her in the leg, Ricca plunges into the water and seemingly drowns.
-Unbeknownst to Chaz, she survives and is rescued by a Vietnam veteran who considers the Everglades his home.
-Both Mick and Karl, working independently, trace the bill of sale of Chaz's expensive Hummer to one of Red's companies, and patient investigation leads them to discover the Everglades scam.
+Unbeknownst to Chaz, she survives and is rescued by a Vietnam veteran who lives in the Everglades.
+Both Mick and Karl, working independently, trace the bill of sale for Chaz's expensive Hummer to one of Red's companies, and patient investigation leads them to discover the Everglades scam.

 Karl does not share his conclusions with his captain.
 There is no evidence directly linking the scam to Joey's disappearance, but Karl is confident that, in his paranoid state, Chaz will break down and confess to the scam to minimize his own punishment, while Red will foresee this and try to have Chaz eliminated.
-Karl has even discovered hints that Joey is still alive — her credit card has been used to buy women's clothes and accessories – but does not share this with Chaz.
+Karl has even discovered hints that Joey is still alive — her credit card has been used to buy women's clothes and accessories — but does not share this with Chaz.

 Meanwhile, a few friends and relatives are let in on the truth and play along with Mick and Joey.
-Her brother Corbett, a reclusive sheep farmer in New Zealand, flies to Miami and hires a squadron of helicopters to buzz Chaz's Hummer on his way to the Everglades, then arranges a memorial service for Joey at which Chaz is expected to give a speech.
-Chaz gets up to deliver a eulogy, but collapses with fright when Ricca enters the church on crutches and sits next to Karl in the audience.
+Her brother Corbett, a reclusive sheep farmer in New Zealand, flies to Miami and hires a squadron of helicopters to buzz Chaz's Hummer on his way to the Everglades, then arranges a memorial service for Joey at which he is expected to give a speech.
+Chaz gets up to deliver a eulogy but collapses with fright when Ricca enters the church on crutches and sits next to Karl in the audience.
 Another of Joey's accomplices, a friend from her book club named Rose Jewell, approaches Chaz and offers to console him over dinner at her place.
 Expecting an easy lay, Chaz accepts the invitation, only to be drugged by Rose and put to sleep in her bed.